 Eugene Carpenter Ant Control

 Eugene Carpenter Ant Control - exterminator

-Eugene Carpenter Ant Control Exterminator I know how Carpenter Ants work, I understand their survival skills, I know where they nest and hide.
+I know how Carpenter Ants work, I understand their survival skills, I know where they nest and hide.
 I have been thoroughly trained to find them, to contain them, to destroy them.
 I will do so using materials that are safe around you, your family, and your pets.
-I am Merle Jackson, and I am here to help you take control of your home and environment from Carpenter Ants.
+I am Thaddeus Pacewicz, and I am here to help you take control of your home and environment from Carpenter Ants.
 I will be relentless in solving this problem until it is done.
 This I promise, I will settle for nothing less.

+Eugene Carpenter Ant Control